Kid Gorgeous: Career

 Numerous line-up changes ensued shortly after that, with the addition of vocalist Erik Boccio and former Buried Alive (band) drummer Jesse Muscato.
-In 2000, the band teamed up with fellow Buffalo band Dead To The World for a split CDEP put out by Redstar that contained 5 songs from each band.
+In 2000, the band teamed up with fellow Buffalo band, Dead to the World, for a split CDEP put out by Redstar Records that contained 5 songs from each band.
 That along with increased exposure led to the group getting signed to Uprising Records and producing their debut album, Friday Night Knife Fight. at Watchmen Recording Studios in Lockport, NY by Doug White.
 With the release of that record, the band set out on an East Coast tour in the Summer of 2001.
 Departure of bassist Justin Cuviello brought on fellow friend Mike Leahy to take over bass duties in 2002.
 With that brought a string of tours and shows with band and fellow label mates 7 Angels 7 Plagues, The Judas Cradle and festivals such as Furnace Fest in Birmingham, Alabama, and Texas Terror Fest.
 It was right around this time when guitarist Stephen Micciche started touring with Every Time I Die and eventually playing bass with them full-time, thus resulting in him resigning.